 What Happens During a BNP Blood Test?

-During a BNP blood test, a small amount of blood will be taken from you.
-Then it’s placed in a machine that detects the level of BNP and NT-pro-BNP in your blood.
+A small amount of blood will be taken from you.
+Then it’s placed in a machine that reads the level of BNP and NT-pro-BNP.
 The test takes about 15 minutes.
 In some places, the blood sample needs to be sent away to a lab to be tested.

 What Do the Results of the BNP Blood Test Mean?

-Ask your health care provider to explain the results of your BNP tests.
+Ask your doctor to explain the results of your BNP tests.